-This risk statement is presented to you at the time of opening your account, is incorporated by reference into the Terms and is available to you on the website and mobile application of Bitbuy Technologies Inc. (“Bitbuy” or “we”).
-This risk statement provides a summary of certain risks you should take into account when deciding whether to trade crypto assets.
-In doing so, it provides a broad description of what is meant by the terms “crypto assets” and “crypto contracts”.
-Pursuant to the Terms, users are also required to acknowledge that they have read and understand the individual crypto asset statements published on Bitbuy’s website, which comprise plain language statements describing each crypto asset that Bitbuy makes available for trading on the Platform.
+This risk statement is presented to you at the time of opening your account, is incorporated by reference into terms and conditions of use (the “Terms”) for the crypto trading platform (the “Platform”) operated by Bitbuy Technologies Inc. (“Bitbuy” or “we”) and is available to you on our website and mobile application.
+This risk statement provides a summary of certain risks you should take into account when deciding whether to trade or stake crypto assets.
+In doing so, it provides a broad description of what is meant by the terms “crypto assets”, “crypto contracts” and “staking”.
+Pursuant to the Terms, users are also required to acknowledge that they have read and understood the individual crypto asset statements published on Bitbuy’s website, which describe each crypto asset that Bitbuy makes available for trading on the Platform.

-By opening an account with Bitbuy’s crypto asset trading platform (the “Platform”), you are acknowledging having received, read and understood these risks.
+By opening an account on the Platform, you are acknowledging having received, read and understood this risk statement.
 Although this risk statement highlights a number of material risks associated with the purchase and sale of crypto assets, it does not purport to capture all of the risks associated with this asset class.
 The crypto assets that you purchase will be held for you in a pooled account that is in the name of Bitbuy at a third-party custodian.
-As such, there is a risk you will not be able to successfully obtain direct possession of the crypto assets, and a risk that the assets in this pooled account will not be sufficient to ensure that you receive the value of your interest in the crypto assets.
+As such, there is a risk you will not be able to successfully obtain direct possession of the crypto assets and a risk that the assets in this pooled account will not be sufficient to ensure that you receive the value of your interest in the crypto assets.
 Please refer to the Terms (including the other schedules attached thereto) for a more detailed description of your relationship with Bitbuy and the Platform.

 Trading in crypto assets may not be suitable for certain members of the public.
 You should carefully consider whether trading in crypto assets is appropriate for you in light of your knowledge, experience, financial objectives, financial resources and other relevant circumstances.